zacanger/fetchyeah/README.md

 ## Environment

 This library assumes `Promise` and `fetch` are available.
-You may need to polyfill them for older browsers, and provide `node-fetch` in Node.
+You may need to polyfill them for older browsers and provide Fetch for Node (I recommend `isomorphic-fetch`).

 ## Todo